ysig/GraKeL/0.1a7/_sources/documentation/core_concepts.rst.txt

         (19, 20)

-    Train a standard SVM classifier with linear kernel, and use the classifier to make predictions.
+    Then, we train a standard SVM classifier with linear kernel, and use the classifier to make predictions.

     .. doctest::